Page Content

 How to calculate Numeric Value of File Permission

-Numeric value is file permission would be of length 3.
-First number will represent the permission of Owner, second is for Group and third is for public permission.
+The numeric value of file permission would be of length 3.
+The first number will represent the permission of Owner, second is for Group and third is for public permission.

-Now we will calculate permission for different category individually and then we will add it to get final permission.
+Now we will calculate permission for different categories individually and then we will add it to get final permission.

 Owner Permission